 It is important for patients to tell all their health care providers about any CAM practices used.
 Doctors and other health providers need a full picture of what patients do to manage their own health.
 This will help ensure coordinated and safe care.

-Adapted from IFFGD Publication: Introduction to Complementary Alternative Medicine in Gastrointestinal Illness by Presented by Anthony J. Lembo MD during IFFGD’s 2020 Virtual Advocacy Education Program.
+Adapted from IFFGD video: Introduction to Complementary Alternative Medicine in Gastrointestinal Illness Presented by Anthony J. Lembo MD during IFFGD’s 2020 Virtual Advocacy Education Program.